Thandokuhle19/Data-Governance/README.md

 - These tools offer advantages such as finding useful data, understanding data, and making data more useful.
 - They help users identify and locate relevant data, answer questions about data purpose and usage, and create visibility and access to information.
 - When used correctly, a data catalog provides an enterprise view of all data, enabling insights and enhancing data governance.
+- A data catalog is more than just a list of data sets; it contains metadata about the data, which can be curated manually or automated processes, with AI playing a growing role in this process.
+- A data catalog can contain technical, business, and operational metadata.
+- Technical metadata includes information about the design of a data set, business metadata includes organizational data, and operational metadata includes data access, users, and backups.
+- A well-managed data catalog can help organizations identify data gaps, reduce duplication, increase operational efficiencies, understand data quality, manage compliance, and enjoy cost savings from improved operations.

+_Case Study: Unlocking Data Silos with a Data Catalog:_
+-

+_Data Analytics:_
+- Data can hold significant business value, but it requires a specialized approach to unlock its potential.
+- Data analytics involves collecting, organizing, storing, and analyzing data to extract valuable insights.
+- It can be used for decision-making, marketing campaigns, understanding competition, designing innovative products, improving customer service, and improving operations.
+- Data analytics has grown significantly in recent years due to the rise of big data, data science as a business competency, and the introduction of AI tools.
+- Organizations must be prepared to govern their data analytics capabilities, including policies, experienced talent, and a suite of modern software tools, to unlock the power of data and discover valuable insights.

+_Data Monetization:_
+- Data valuation is a crucial process for organizations to accurately capture their financials and understand the importance and role of each asset.
+- It helps organizations appreciate the value of specific data sets, which can provide opportunities for business growth and operational excellence.
+- Data monetization, where data provides an economic benefit, is a more advanced approach.
+- Data valuation is generally recommended in larger enterprises but is also required for advanced data monetization such as selling or licensing data.
+- There are various methods to determine data valuation, including cost value, market value, economic value, and with-and-without methods.
+- Each method has its limitations and is subjective, but they all contribute to the overall value of data.
+- To optimize data monetization, organizations must be intentional in managing data assets, have a plan for utilization, and measure return on investment.
+- For optimal data monetization, organizations must manage high-value data with the same level of rigor as their most important tangible assets.

+_Data-Driven Decision Making:_
 -

 </details>